 PACE is always recruiting parents to fill the following volunteer positions during the school year.
-Please talk to our PACE Coordinator ( Ibu Soesanti Lim for 2016-2017 school year) if you are interested in being involved in various activities throughout the year, please contact her : email@example.com
+Please talk to our PACE Coordinator (Ibu Fifi and Deborah Gunthorpe for 2018-2019 school year) if you are interested in being involved in various activities throughout the year, please contact one of them.

 Staff Care and Appreciation: